-Dozens of small inns, cafes and souvenir shops selling all things Canadian and maple line the streets.
+Dozens of small inns, cafes, and souvenir shops selling all things Canadian and maple line the streets.
 Public art is everywhere, as are street performers in most of the town’s squares and parks.

-Saint Louis is one of the central avenues, along with Saint Paul, and Petit Champlain, the oldest commercial street in the city, lined with some 50 boutiques.
+Saint Louis is one of the central avenues, along with Saint Paul, and Petit Champlain, the oldest commercial street in the city, is lined with some 50 boutiques.

 Quebec City is wonderfully walkable, so be sure to bring comfortable shoes.
 The hills and cobblestone streets will give you a workout.

-Don’t miss a visit to the Notre-Dame de Quebec Basilica-Cathedral, the oldest parish on the continent north of Mexico.
+Don’t miss a visit to the Notre-Dame de Quebec Basilica Cathedral, the oldest parish on the continent north of Mexico.

 The church is beautiful in itself, but it is also the site of a multi-media sound and light show called Act of Faith, which traces the history of the church and Quebec City in a 45-minute presentation in French and English.